MrCocoNuat/tiny-oscilloscope/README.md

 falling-edge trigger mode, in which a sweep will only happen when the signal has a falling edge.

--The scope does not support measuring signals below its own ground or above Vdd, which is usually a battery voltage and must be between 3 and 5 volts.
+- The scope does not support measuring signals below its own ground or above Vdd, which is usually a battery voltage and must be between 3 and 5 volts.
 A 1S Li-ion cell is perfect for this.
 To measure signals outside this range, attenuate it and/or AC couple it to Vdd/2, via either of the switches.